Charles Sauriol: Accolades and legacy

 His life work as a conservationist was recognized by many.
 Known as Mr. Conservation he was made a Member of the Order of Canada on April 12, 1989.
 He received 40 other awards and citations including the Governor General's Conservation Award in 1980 and the Parks Canada Heritage Award in 1991.

-Not only was Sauriol an experienced outdoorsman he also had the knack for fundraising.
+Sauriol was described as an experienced outdoorsman who also had the knack for fundraising.
 During his career he raised over $20 million to preserve natural areas.
 His legacy of preserving natural areas will be enjoyed by Canadians for many generations.

 In addition to the Charles Sauriol Conservation Reserve four other natural areas have been named for him: the Charles Sauriol Conservation Area on the Credit River, the John M. Cape/Charles Sauriol Biological Studies Area at the Lake Opinicon site of Queen's University, the Charles Sauriol Parkette in the former Borough of East York, and the Charles Sauriol Carolinian Forest in Norfolk County.
 Starting in 1995, the MTRCA and the Oak Ridges Moraine Land Trust host the Charles Sauriol Environmental Dinner, an annual fundraising event.